radiac/django-fastview/README.rst

 It supports inline formsets, with an optional customisable JavaScript library to manage the UI.

+It also provides fragment support, allowing you to render partial views in other templates.

 Note: this is an alpha release; expect feature and API changes in future versions.
 Check upgrade notes for instructions when upgrading.